Trikke76/Zabbix-Book/docs/configuration/zabbix-hostgroups.md

 ???+ Note
     When creating nested groups, Parent groups don't have to exist.
 So we can have only the group ```open-future``` without any of the parent groups.
 It's up to the user to create them or not.
 Also group names cannot have `/` in their names.
 We cannot escape the `/` character.
 Also leading and trailing slashes and multiple slashes in a row are not allowed.

+???+ Tip
+    Have you tried to put emoticons in fields like host group yet ?